RosettaCommons/documentation/scripting_documentation/RosettaScripts/Movers/movers_pages/RunSimpleMetrics.md

 Author: Jared Adolf-Bryfogle (jadolfbr@gmail.com)

 Run a set of [[SimpleMetrics]] and add the data to the pose for output into the scorefile/scoretable.
 Set prefix/suffix to output the set with a particular tag.
+It is recommended to use JSON scorefile output for easy analysis in python, especially with pandas `-scorefile_format json`

 [[include:mover_RunSimpleMetrics_type]]